-We have audited the parent company financial statements of Edenville Energy plc for the year ended 31st December 2010 which comprise the Statement of Financial Position, Statement of Changes in Equity, Statement of Cash Flows and related notes.
+We have audited the parent company financial statements of Edenville Energy plc for the year ended 31st December 2011 which comprise the company Statement of Financial Position, company Statement of Changes in Equity, company Cash Flow Statement and related notes.
 The financial reporting framework that has been applied in their preparation is applicable law and International Reporting Standards (IFRSs) as adopted by the European Union and as applied in accordance with the provisions of the Companies Act 2006.